shellyblakeplock.com

 II

-You will find on this website descriptions of works of both long and short fiction, a discography of songs, and a bibliography of applied research.
+You will find on this website descriptions of works of both long and short fiction, a discography of songs, and a research bibliography.
 These things are connected in that they represent the work of Shelly Blake-Plock, who was born exactly two months following the announcement of the resignation of Richard M. Nixon as president of the United States.

 While his early literary output was known for its experimental tendency to blur verse and prose and often eschew linear narrative development, Blake-Plock’s quinquagenarian output is more firmly rooted in storytelling and character dynamics.
-This often takes the form of ensemble-driven literary horror in which friends, communities, and occasional figures of mythic linkage find themselves under extraordinary pressure.
+This often takes the form of ensemble-driven literary horror in which friends, communities, and occasional figures of mythic linkage find themselves in hot water.

 III

-In whole, the materials collected here trace several decades of writing and thinking across forms: poetry, fiction, songs, and technical work in research and data systems.
+In whole, the materials collected here trace several decades of writing and thinking across forms: poetry, fiction, songs, and technical work.
 While tempting as it may be to resist making outright connections across these categories, in practice they tend to share a common concern with narrative, structure, and the strange ways human beings behave when experiencing changes of state.

 I. Long Fiction